 Students will be notified at their Emmanuel email address when their fall semester tuition bill is available online in early July.
 The fall semester bill and health insurance requirement are due in early August.
 The spring semester bill is available online in mid-November and due in mid-December.

-You may provide parents, and/or other authorized users, access to your tuition bill by clicking on "Manage Account Access" from within the Student Account Center at www.emmanuel.afford.com.
+You may provide parents, and/or other authorized users, access to your tuition bill by clicking on "Manage Account Access" from within the Tuition Bill & Payment Center thruogh the MySaints portal or at www.emmanuel.afford.com.
 They will receive an e-mail notification with instructions on how to create their own username and password to view and make payments on your tuition bill.

 If you completed a Free Application for Federal Student Aid (FAFSA), and your aid does not credit your bill, supplemental information may be needed to complete your financial aid application.
-Please contact your Student Financial Services Counselor for further information.
+Please review your Financial Aid Self Service Portal through EC Online Services in the MySaints Portal or contact the Office of Student Financial Services.

 If you are borrowing a Direct Subsidized and/or Unsubsidized Loan and it does not appear on your bill, please complete both the Master Promissory Note and Entrance Counseling requirements at www.studentloans.gov.
-To decline the loans, please e-mail email@example.com.
+To decline the loans, please update your financial aid award letter in the Financial Aid Self Service Portal through EC Online Services in the MySaints Portal.
 Please note Federal Work Study is not applied toward your tuition bill.
 If you choose to work on campus you will receive a paycheck every two weeks for any hours that you have worked.

 There are several options to pay your bill after your financial aid has been applied including the interest-free monthly payment plan as well as student and parent loans.
 For more information please visit www.emmanuel.edu/paymentoptions.
 If you have concerns about paying your tuition bill, please contact your student financial services counselor.